 Why is helping transition-age youth important?

-Right now, more than 424,000 children and young people are living in foster homes across the country, removed from their own families because of incidents of abuse, neglect or crisis.
-Youth Villages believes that we all have a responsibility to help these children find permanency — to be reunited with their families or adopted — so that they can grow up safe and nurtured.
+Youth Villages believes we all have a responsibility to help these children find permanency — to be reunited with their families or adopted — so they can grow up safe and nurtured.

 When and where did LifeSet originate?

-The LifeSet program grew from a conversation between Youth Villages CEO Patrick Lawler and Memphis Philanthropist Clarence Day of The Day Foundation in 1998.
-Day wanted to reach a group of young people who were not receiving the help they needed to be successful.
+LifeSet grew out of a conversation between Youth Villages CEO Patrick Lawler and Memphis philanthropist Clarence Day of The Day Foundation in 1998.
+Day wanted to reach young people who were not receiving the support they needed to be successful.
 Lawler identified young people who ‘aged out’ of services at age 18.
-At that time, there were very few programs or services to help them.
-Youth Villages launched what would become the LifeSet program in 1999 with funding and continued support from The Day Foundation.

-LifeSet was one of the nation’s first – and now one of the largest – programs helping young people who reach adulthood in foster care.
+At that time, there were very few services to help them.
+Youth Villages launched what would become LifeSet in 1999 in Memphis with funding and continued support from The Day Foundation.
+Today, LifeSet is one of the nation’s first – and one of the largest – programs helping young people who reach adulthood in foster care.

 Is LifeSet an evidence-based program model?